backstage/backstage/.changeset/tender-terms-flash.md

 '@backstage/integration': patch
 ---

-Avoid double encoding of the filepath in `getBitbucketServerDownloadUrl`
+Avoid double encoding of the file path in `getBitbucketServerDownloadUrl`